LanaCreegan/Recipe-Blog-PP4/README.md

 ## Surface
 Colour
+* The colour scheme is kept simple by using black and white for the main design of the website.
+For the delete recipe button red is used to stand out to the user

 Fonts
+* The fonts used for this site are Lato and Montserrat

 ### Agile Methodology
 All epics and user stories were recored using [Trello](https://trello.com/home).
 They were moved from To-Do, In-Progress and then Done lists